sscovil/premium-posts/readme.txt

 == Changelog ==

+= 2.0.1 =
+* Added term filter for Standard posts in Posts admin table.

 = 2.0 =
 * Updated version now uses a hidden taxonomy to mark posts as premium.
 * Added a column to the post admin table and a checkbox to the Quick Edit menu.
+* Added term filter for Premium posts in Posts admin table.
 * Cleaned up code by moving functions into a singleton class.
 * Added a .pot file for localization.